 Each vintner represented offers several wines and several of the showroom’s sponsors have prominent placement including the Gibson Guitar Lounge.
 A Chocolate tasting is also offered and there is a vinyl station for playing a variety of old records.
 Upstairs features a demo kitchen – when shows are being filmed here, televisions downstairs will broadcast the live feed.
 This kitchen can also be used for guest chefs to offer culinary classes.

-As of 2023 Euclid hosts private tastings in the Parlour House by reservation only – on the grounds of Feast it Forward, located in the Yard at Feast it Forward.
+As of 2023 Euclid hosts private tastings in the Parlour House by reservation only on the grounds of Feast it Forward, located in the Yard at Feast it Forward.
+Tastings are always hosted by Mike or Lucas.

 —